 Christian Ethnographies of Jews and Judaism

-Dr Lars Fischer is the Academic Director of the Centre for the Study of Jewish-Christian Relations (CJCR) in Cambridge and an Honorary Research Associate of the Hebrew and Jewish Studies Department at UCL.
-He was educated at Queen Mary (University of London) and UCL and previously held lectureships at King’s College London and UCL.
+Dr Lars Fischer is a Teaching Fellow in the Department of History and Honorary Research Associate in the Department of Hebrew and Jewish Studies at UCL.
+Before returning to UCL, he was the Academic Director of the Centre for the Study of Jewish-Christian Relations (CJCR) in Cambridge and previously held lectureships at King’s College London and UCL.
+He was educated at Queen Mary and Westfield College (University of London) and UCL.
 Grounded in a strong interest in historiographical issues and intellectual history, his work focuses predominantly on the history of antisemitism and Jewish/non-Jewish relations in the later modern German context.
 His publications include The Socialist Response to Antisemitism in Imperial Germany (Cambridge University Press 2007, paperback 2010).